3 Tips on How LTL Shipping Can Work For You

 If you have a shipment that is too large to be sent as a parcel, but too small to require an entire truck, less-than-truckload (LTL) shipping is likely your solution.
 Hundreds of thousands of dollars are overspent each year by large manufacturers who use a full truck (i.e. full truckload shipping or FTL) to ship small loads.
+Using FTL services for small shipments is not only monetarily but environmentally unfriendly as well.

 1. Base rates